Magorx/biburator/README.md

 0) Prepare 10Gb of free disk space.
 It's not a joke.

 1) Follow "Using Ready-made Core ML Models from Hugging Face Hub" instructions, helper script is already in here: download.py, just run it.
 SD2 is downloaded by default, but you can change it in the script.
 Mind -i and --model-version then, call --help for more info.
+Most of settings from the --help won't work because they are rewritten by UI elements.

-1.1) Most of settings from the --help won't work because they are rewritten by UI elements.
+2) create python venv as described below, add pyqt6 and maybe something else to it.

 2) pyhton3 main.py